Request a Copy of a Police Report

 How to Make a Police Report Request

-Request for Property Report Form OR send in a written request answering the following questions:
+Please complete the Request for Property Report Form OR send in a written request with the following information:

 - your police file number (general occurrence number)

 - your full name